 Welcome and thank you for taking the time to visit the Naples Orchid Society website.
 We are delighted you share our passion for orchids and invite you to explore all the wonderful things our site has to offer and to consider membership if you are not already involved.

 The Naples Orchid Society’s mission is to promote the appreciation and cultivation of orchids as a hobby and to help preserve the wild orchids indigenous to Southwest Florida through research and education.

-The Naples Orchid Society’s monthly meeting was held April 3rd.
-The best hybrid and the best specie orchids were given gold ribbons.
-The special hybrid award was given to Bc.
-North Miami owned by Dick Pippen.
-The special species award was given to C amethystoglossa ‘H&R Supreme’ AM/AOS owned by Lola Moncsko.
+The Naples Orchid Society’s monthly meeting was held May 7th.
+The best hybrid and the best species orchids were given gold ribbons.
+The special hybrid award was given to Paph.
+St. Swithin x Paph.
+Gary Romagna owned by Jim Longwell.
+The best species award was given to Grammatophyllum stapeliiflorum owned by Barbara Crist.

 An Orchid Vignette—A Mystery—B. nodosa x Lc.
 Wailea Contributed by Dick Pippen

 Brassavola nodosa has been used as a parent in over 800 registered crosses.
 Lc.
 Wailea has nine registered offspring and 32 registered “grandkids.”
 So what plant do I end up with??
 One that is NOT registered, of course, but too “neat” to ignore.
 As I have mentioned before I don’t think I like green orchids, but I keep acquiring them.
 What I do like is Brassavola nodosa and her hybrids.
 That is why I “latched onto” this one.